Nuno-Jesus/42_miniRT/README.md

 - **D** - increments the camera x coordinate

 Bonus:
-- **M** - toggles/untoggles the menu, which has several other commands you can try
+- **M** - toggles/untoggles the menu, which displays several other commands you can try

 ## 💫 **Testing**